Anonymous-techP/CAST/README.md

-# CAST: Cross-Asset State-Space Trading System
+# CAST: A Cross-Asset State-Space Trading System

 Code and data for reproducing the main results of CAST.